-5.12 Condolences
+5.11 Condolences

-- (1) Precedence will ordinarily be given by courtesy to a motion of condolence in the event of the death of - (a) a Member of the current Parliament; or - (b) a past or present Governor, Premier, Presiding Officer, Minister, or party leader in either House. - (2) Precedence may be given by leave to a motion of condolence in the event of the death of a person who had previous distinguished service in Victoria. - (3) In relation to the death of former Members of the Council not referred to in Standing Order 5.12(1), the period of time allowed for such motion is as prescribed by Standing Order 5.04. - (4) At the conclusion of a condolence motion, Members will be asked to rise in their places for one minute's silence as a mark of respect to the memory of the deceased, and the Council will suspend its proceedings for one hour unless otherwise ordered. - (5) The President shall convey a message of sympathy from the House to the relatives of the deceased.
+- (1) Precedence will ordinarily be given by courtesy to a motion of condolence in the event of the death of - (a) a Member of the current Parliament; or - (b) a past or present Governor, Premier, Presiding Officer, Minister, or party leader in either House. - (c) former Members of the Council, subject to the agreement of the party leaders. - (2) Precedence may be given by leave to a motion of condolence in the event of the death of a person who had previous distinguished service in Victoria. - (3) At the conclusion of a condolence motion, Members will be asked to rise in their places for one minute's silence as a mark of respect to the memory of the deceased. - (4) Unless otherwise ordered, the Council will then suspend its proceedings - (a) for the remainder of the sitting in respect of a Member of the current Parliament; or - (b) for one hour, in respect of all other persons referred to in Standing Order 5.11(1)(b). - (5) The President will announce the death of former Members of the Council not referred to in Standing Order 5.11(1), and Members will rise in their places for one minute's silence as a mark of respect to the memory of the deceased. - (6) The President shall convey a message of sympathy from the House to the relatives of the deceased.

-5.13 Statements by Members
+5.12 Statements by Members